GuidesUser experience (UX)

 Every person using your specified product or process should be provided with a questionnaire measuring the ease or difficulty of the task.

 The Single Ease Question asks just one question about ease of use.
-It's the most popular post-task-related questionnaire and usually asks users to rate their experience on a seven-point scale.
+It's the most popular post-task-related and usually asks users to rate their experience on a seven-point scale.

 5. Subjective Mental Effort Question (SMEQ)